jhurta05/openvas-docker-https/README.md

 3. After creating the SSL certificate, you have to create a folder where you will store it, this command creates a hidden folder and move the SSL keys and cert to that folder.

-sudo mkdir $HOME/.ssl && mv serverkey.pem servercert.pem $HOME/.ssl
+sudo mkdir $HOME/.ssl && sudo mv serverkey.pem servercert.pem $HOME/.ssl

 You can check the contents of the folder by doing cat ls -l /.ssl